26 Best Skills to Put on Your Resume: Examples for 2025

 - Refer to your top skills in your work experience.

-- Add 2–3 most relevant skills to your resume profile.
+- Add 2–3 of the most relevant skills to your resume profile.

 Thanks for reading my article!
 Now, I’d love to hear from you!
 What are the biggest challenges when putting skills on resumes?
 What skills do you think are the most crucial?
 Do you need further assistance with your resume skills list?
 Let’s chat!